The Twelve Gold Medallions [十二金牌] (1970)

 The Twelve Gold Medallions is interesting as a movie because not much about it is especially remarkable, but the level of quality throughout is incredibly high.
 It’s a great and totally fun experience, but I’ll probably forget most of the specifics pretty quickly.
 But make no mistake: every facet of the film is quality, from the clever writing to the inventive camerawork; The Twelve Gold Medallions is a sure-fire film to show you exactly how fun a wuxia film can be.
 I always love the wildly over-the-top feats of martial strength on display in a wuxia film, and The Twelve Gold Medallions contains a few bona fide classics.
 In an early scene, Yueh Hua confronts Wong Chung-Shun in a wonderfully tense exchange where Wong thinks Yueh is a food vendor.
 Wong doesn’t want to pay so he embeds his coins into the table, but with one strike Yueh knocks them out and they perfectly fly into the receptacle on his cart.
 What happens next is probably my favorite moment in the entire film as Yueh Hua reaches with his bare hand into a vat of boiling oil and fishes out the fried breads that Wong has paid for.
 There’s badass, and then there’s BADASS, and feats of martial skill like this will never cease to delight me.

 The action here was handled by the team of Simon Hsu and Sammo Hung, the same guys responsible for the incredibly well choreographed Brothers Five, but don’t go in expecting action at that level.
 The Twelve Gold Medallions is a film that tries its best to be a pinnacle of the wuxia genre up to this point, and it succeeds, where Brothers Five was more concerned with pushing the genre forward into what it would more closely resemble as the 1970s push on.
 As such, The Twelve Gold Medallions‘ action have come from the same choreography team, but it never tries to feature martial arts wizardry anywhere close to the level of Brothers Five.
 If there’s one thing that I’ve learned over the course of this series, it’s that each sub-genre of the martial arts film is distinctly its own thing, and there are a set of expectations for each.
 Anyway, the fights that are here are fun, and playfully choreographed.
 The finale is especially good, with the tense stand-off between the two old masters nearly as exciting as the battle itself.
-I’m always excited when the villain is built up as someone who no one else can best (kind of like in Brothers Five ), as it almost always leads to an exciting finale where the good guys throw everything they can at him.
+I’m always excited when the villain is built up as someone who no one else can best (kind of like in Brothers Five :P), as it almost always leads to an exciting finale where the good guys throw everything they can at him.
 The Twelve Gold Medallions is no different, and it ends the film on a high note, even if the bookending text that comes up afterwards paints a dark, depressing end to the overall struggle.